 In 1907, Jack London was a famous best-seller.
 Having arrived in Hawaii for holidays, he met Alexander Hume Ford and took his first surfing lessons.
 "They don't know what they got," London later told his wife.
 "The whole method of surf-riding and surf-fighting, I learned, is one of non-resistance.
 Never be rigid.
 Relax."
 London's writings would attract even more tourists to Hawaii.
 Everyone wanted to see the Waikiki beach boys in action, and how they mastered the waves with big heavy boards under their feet.
 Jack London is probably the world's first ambassador of surfing.

 The Irish-Hawaiian surfer became famous after being depicted as the "young god bronzed with sunburn" by Jack London, in his journals.
 Later, he would be hired to promote the Pacific Electric Railway, in California.
 In uncrowded lineups, he presented surfing to the Southern Californians.
 As one of the first lifeguards in the State, Freeth saved 78 lives.
 His own life ended abruptly when he contracted influenza, at only 35.
 He is the first professional surfer of the history of the sport, and the man who introduced and promoted surfing to the US Mainland.

 Duke Kahanamoku (1890-1968)

 He is widely considered "the father of modern surfing".
-Duke Kahanamoku was one of the early Waikiki beach boys, who entertained tourists with surf riding and with the aloha spirit.
-He developed his natural swimming skills and won five Olympic medals.
-In 1914, his surfing exhibition at Sydney's Freshwater Beach, in 1914, marks the birth of surfing in Australia.
-Later, Duke would work as lifeguard, sheriff, movie star, and businessman.
+Duke Kahanamoku was one of the early Waikiki beach boys, who entertained tourists with surf riding and the aloha spirit.
+He developed his natural swimming skills and won five Olympic medals in the sport.
+In 1914, his surfing exhibition at Sydney's Freshwater Beach marked the birth of surfing in Australia.
+Later, Duke would work as a lifeguard, sheriff, movie star, and businessman.
 He is surfing's first global icon.